Postcode area: NR13.

 Schools and Education

 Rackheath Primary School serves the village and has benefited from investment to accommodate growth.
-The school provides primary education (ages 4-11) and maintains strong community links.
+The school provides primary education (ages 4 to 11) and maintains strong community links.
 Expansion is ongoing to meet demand from new housing developments.
 The school offers standard curriculum provision with extracurricular activities and community engagement.

 Secondary Education: Students typically progress to secondary schools in Sprowston (immediately adjacent to Rackheath) or Norwich, including Sprowston High School, which serves the area.
-Norwich’s secondary schools are well-regarded and accessible within 10-15 minutes by bus or car.
+Norwich’s secondary schools are well-regarded and accessible within 10 to 15 minutes by bus or car.
 A new secondary school may be developed as part of the North Rackheath scheme, though timing remains subject to demand and planning progression.

 Early Years and Nurseries: Private nurseries and childcare facilities operate in Rackheath, with additional provision in adjacent areas.
 Demand is high during peak periods, so parents should plan ahead for childcare arrangements.